lvladikov/ai-media/README.md

 # AI-Media

 Generate images, videos, and audio locally using state-of-the-art open source AI models.
+Transform and edit images with natural language instructions or remove backgrounds.
 Describe and analyze media content.
 Upscale existing media with or without AI.
 Convert between formats instantly.
 This tool wraps libraries like `diffusers`, `transformers`, and `FFmpeg` into a simple, unified command-line interface.

 ## Features